paser-group/MLForensics/task1.2.md

 #### Section-2.b

-> You will write a separate method in `https://github.com/paser-group/MLForensics/blob/farzana/FAME-ML/py_parser.py` to detect the following.
-For this methods you will detect function declarations with > 0 function arguments ... match exact string
+> You will use the method you wrote in `1.1.c` in `https://github.com/paser-group/MLForensics/blob/farzana/FAME-ML/py_parser.py` to parse the following.
+For this methods you will detect function declarations with > 0 function arguments ... match exact string.
+Write a separate method in https://github.com/paser-group/MLForensics/blob/farzana/FAME-ML/lint_engine.py for detection

 - prepare_url_image(url)